 In 2021 the BEREC Office conducted a staffing bottom-up exercise, which demonstrated that the minimum necessary competencies and mass of staff at the Agency required 47 people of staff.
-The staffing bottom-up exercise was concluded with the presumption that the there would be stability in the outsources service, especially those outsources to the Commission services, which are the biggest majority and which are critical for running the administrative processes at the Agency.
+The staffing bottom-up exercise was concluded with the presumption that there would be stability in the outsources service, especially those outsources to the Commission services, which are the biggest majority and which are critical for running the administrative processes at the Agency.

 However, as indicated above, that the BEREC Office was informed by DG BUDG of the forthcoming termination of the Service Level Agreement regarding the provision of the accounting services in 2023.
-In line with Article 72 of the Financial Regulation concerning the segregation of duties between the Authorizing Officer and the Accounting Officer, an increase of the BEREC Office establishment plan with 1 Temporary Agent (TA)32 is required as of 2023 onwards.
+In line with Article 72 of the Financial Regulation concerning the segregation of duties between the Authorising Officer and the Accounting Officer, an increase of the BEREC Office establishment plan with 1 temporary agent (TA)32 has been approved by the Budgetary authority.